iCliniq Logo

 What Are the Available Treatment Modalities For Complex Regional Pain Syndrome?

-2. Opioid painkiller drugs have also been advised by physicians in some patients but should be used with caution as they can be a source of addiction in chronic use.
+• Physicians in some patients, physicians have also advised opioid painkiller drugs but should be used with caution as they can be a source of addiction in chronic use.

-3. Membrane stabilizers acting on sodium channels, such as Phenytoin, and Carbamazepine along with the use of local anesthetic agents, have been suggested with the purpose of reducing the ectopic firing of neurons that gives symptomatic or sudden pain.
+• Membrane stabilizers acting on sodium channels, such as Phenytoin, Carbamazepine, and local anesthetic agents, have been suggested to reduce the ectopic firing of neurons that causes symptomatic or sudden pain.

-4. Amitriptyline is the most commonly used drug amongst tricyclic antidepressants along with painkillers.
+• Amitriptyline is the most commonly used drug among tricyclic antidepressants, along with painkillers.

-5. Gabapentin is a comparatively new drug that is also being used in trigeminal neuralgia and has been suggested for the treatment of other kinds of nerve-related pain, and it has also been used for the treatment of CRPS.
+• Gabapentin is a comparatively new drug that is also being used in trigeminal neuralgia and has been suggested for the treatment of other kinds of nerve-related pain.
+It has also been used for the treatment of CRPS.

-6. The use of topical capsaicin, N-acetylcysteine, has also been documented evidentially to show benefit.
+• Topical capsaicin, N-acetylcysteine, has also been documented to show benefit.

-7. Other methods that have been used are the administration of oxygen-free radical scavengers and deep brain stimulation in the sensory thalamus.
-Apart from the technique of medial lemniscus, epidural spinal cord stimulation has also been proven to be effective to an extent.
+• Other methods include administering oxygen-free radical scavengers and deep brain stimulation in the sensory thalamus.
+Apart from the technique of medial lemniscus, epidural spinal cord stimulation has also been proven to be effective.

 Conclusion: